maheshacharya/hippo-docker-deployments/README.md

 Hippo CMS Docker Deployments
 =============================
 I have been working with Hippo CMS platform since early 2015.
 Hippo CMS is by far one of the finest Java-based Open Source Content Management system out there.
-Ever since I have learned about Docker, I have been experimenting with the idea of deploying Hippo CMS on Docker, to,
+Ever since I have learned about Docker, I have been experimenting with the idea of deploying Hippo CMS on Docker:
-* Simplify the overall deployment process.
+* Simplify the overall deployment process for one or more reasons listed below,
 * CI/CD automation,
   * Use Jenkins to build Docker Images
-  * Use Sonatype Nexus Repository as private registry to store Docker Images.
+  * Use Sonatype Nexus Repository as a private registry to store Docker Images.
 * Run scalable application cluster with Horizontally scalable infrastructure.

 After stalling and failing for years, I finally have the recipe for successfully deploying Hippo CMS as a Dockerized Container using,